2.2 Message Syntax

-The authentication requirements mean that for user policy mode, if the Client needs the settings for a policy target, the Client MUST be able to authenticate all LDAP and file operations against the Server as the policy target account.
-Thus all LDAP and file operations that can be authenticated include authentication traffic that authenticates the policy target against the Server.
+The authentication requirements mean that for user policy mode, if the client needs the settings for a policy target, the client MUST be able to authenticate all LDAP and file operations against the Group Policy server as the policy target account.
+Thus all LDAP and file operations that can be authenticated include authentication traffic that authenticates the policy target against the Group Policy server.

-The Group Policy: Core Protocol provides a Group Policy Extension mechanism that allows other protocols to insert themselves into this protocol's sequences; each such Group Policy Extension has its own document (for example, [MS-GPREG] and [MS-GPSCR]).
-Note that the Group Policy: Core Protocol does not require any of these Group Policy Extensions; for example, vendors can use this protocol with only their own Group Policy Extensions.
+The Group Policy: Core Protocol provides a Group Policy extension mechanism that allows other protocols to insert themselves into this protocol's sequences; each Group Policy extension has its own document (for example, [MS-GPREG] and [MS-GPSCR]).
+Note that the Group Policy: Core Protocol does not require any of these Group Policy extensions; for example, vendors can use this protocol with only their own Group Policy extensions.